dcts/oscListener/README.md

 # OSC Listener

 With this simple processing scetch you can display any messages recieved by OSC to a canvas.
-The folders of this repository contain:
+This repository has the following structure:

 ```
 ├── oscListener.pde